Indigo Dyeing & Itajime Shibori Workshop

 Seasonal Natural Dye Workshop

-Saturday, October 3rd | 9:00 AM – 12:00 PM Location: Blawesome Flower Farm, 1002 Cane Valley Ln, Chapel Hill, NC
+Saturday, October 3rd | 9:00 AM – 12:00 PM

 Cost: $200 (Sliding scale available—contact sayde.laine@gmail.com to register)

 Join us for a hands-on exploration of plant-based dyes on the flower farm.
-Designed for anyone looking to deepen their relationship to the land, deepening their craft or wanting to try something new, this workshop teaches you to extract vibrant, sustainable color from locally grown seasonal plants for a ight fast and colorfast life.
+Designed for anyone looking to deepen their relationship to the land, deepening their craft or wanting to try something new, this workshop teaches you to extract vibrant, sustainable color from locally grown seasonal plants for a light fast and colorfast life.

 What You’ll Learn